-Data Units: Number of Species
+Data Resolution: 30m raster Data Units: Number of species

 Creation Method: Generated using the California Wildlife Habitat Relationships model developed and managed by the California Department of Fish and Wildlife.
-CWHR habitat values are based on a combination of F3 canopy cover, F3 size class, and vegetation data.
-The vegetation data integrated the F3 forest type class with NLCD and CALVEG type to include a variety of tree, shrub, grassland, and water dominated habitats.
+CWHR habitat values are based on a combination of the F3 model for canopy cover, F3 size class and vegetation data.
+The vegetation data integrated the F3 forest type class with the National Land Cover Database (NLCD) and CALVEG type to include a variety of tree, shrub, grassland, and water dominated habitats.
 Species are considered present, and habitats considered suitable for each 30m cell for which the canopy cover-size-vegetation combination have been deemed highly suitable for the reproduction of that species in the California Wildlife Habitat Relationship database.

-2019 to 2021 Update: Adjustments for 2021 canopy cover and size class were made and integrated to represent CWHR habitat attributes - see CWHR section below.
+2019 to 2021 Update: Adjustments for 2021 canopy cover and size class were made and then integrated to represent CWHR habitat attributes - see CWHR section below for adjustment details.

-- Forest type designation (FORTYPE) from Forest Vegetation Simulator (FVS) F3; 2021 - National Land Cover Database (NLCD); 2019 - CALVEG Existing Vegetation (MARS); 2016 - California Department of Fish and Wildlife CWHR version 9.0 (CDFW); 2014
+- Forest type designation (FORTYPE) from Forest Vegetation Simulator (FVS) F3; 2021 - National Land Cover Database (NLCD); 2019 - Existing Vegetation (CALVEG), Region 5, MARS Team; 2016 - California Department of Fish and Wildlife CWHR version 9.0 (CDFW); 2014

-File Name: wildlife_species_richness_300m.tif; wildlife_species_richness_300m_normalized.tif
+File Name: wildlife_species_richness.tif